The Soul of Molam (6) – Turning the music scene upside down, new Isaan singers find their voice - The Isaan Record

 Panis observes, “It’s like Isaan people are saying: ‘We are Isaan people.
 We are Lao.
 We are from this region and we are talented and brilliant,’” At the same time, she says, these artists are open to mix their local and regional identity with influences from other cultures like Western music or other forms.

-Comparing the new generation to the artists that came before them, Paris has also noticed a different outlook on the world and life in general.
+Comparing the new generation to the artists that came before them, Panis has also noticed a different outlook on the world and life in general.
 Previous generations still struggled with a sense of inferiority and the perception that they are forever barred from having a good life.
 But younger Isaan people don’t seem to share this attitude anymore.

-“They are not just Isaan people or Thai, but global citizens,” Paris says.
+“They are not just Isaan people or Thai, but global citizens,” Panis says.
 “For them, the world is connected and has no borders, a sentiment that Isaan pop reflects so clearly.”